 Before your child is scheduled for surgery at The Children's Hospital of Philadelphia, you'll bring her in for a preoperative appointment.
-This is the time the surgeon and surgical team will review your child's medical history, any medications she's taking, and any test results.
-The surgeon will also give her a complete physical exam to check her current health.
+This is the time the surgeon and surgical team will review your child's medical history, any medications she's taking and any test results.
+Your child's surgeon will also give her a complete physical exam to check her current health.

 When your child comes for her first visit, please bring:

 - Her immunization records